Leonora Carrington and San Luis Potosí: Where Surrealism Found a Home in Mexico

 Finding Home in Mexico

 Through a marriage of convenience to Mexican diplomat Renato Leduc, Carrington secured passage to New York in 1941.
-By 1942, she had divorced Leduc and settled permanently in Mexico City, where she would live for the rest of her life—nearly seven decades.
+By 1942, she had divorced Leduc and permanently settled in Mexico City, where she would live for the rest of her life—nearly seven decades.

 94